QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `m.html` : Locally hosted Gameboy Emulator.
 - `k.html` : An iframe version of Krunker with keyword changes.
 Can be removed if not needed.
 - `yt.html` : An proxied version of Youtube running off of the locally hosted Alloy Proxy.
-- `y.html` : Updated Bookmarklets page.
+- `y.html` : Updated YouTube proxy page.
+- `yh.html` : Page linking proxied Youtube.
+- `ym.html` : Page linking to a proxied YouTube for mobile users.
+- `n.html` : Links to an externally hosted Chatbox.
+- `x.html` : Page for Bookmarklets.
 - `ytold.html` : An iframe of Youtube running off of the locally hosted Alloy Proxy.
 ### Structure Information
 - `/public/` : The physical site base of Holy Unblocker goes here.
 Do not delete or modify `/utils` as its needed for Alloy.